react-epfl/graaspit/README.md

 GraaspIt! plugin architecture
 ============================
-GraaspIt! is a bookmarklet application which can be invoked on any Web page to scrap data and to send it to a Web application with a POST request.
+GraaspIt! is a bookmarklet application which can be invoked on any Web page to scrap data and to send it to [Graasp][http://graasp.epfl.ch] with a POST request.
 Everybody can create plugins for your own web pages/platforms.
 Your plugin should send the following information:

     { name : name             // name to be shown for this item in Graaasp , embed : embed           // html code for this item to be embeded in Graasp